 Fresh strawberry pie is a once-a-year summer treat!
 This easy strawberry pie is made with low-sugar pectin and cornstarch and a buttery crust.
-Serve the strawberry pie immediately by itself, or with cream.
+Serve the strawberry pie immediately by itself, or with whipped cream or ice cream.

 - 1 9-inch pie crust, homemade or store-bought